 Using your daily carry gun is encouraged.
 Some shooters use range guns that

 only get shot at matches.
 It is all up to you.

 The rulebook says my equipment is illegal.
 Can I still shoot?

-Of course you can shoot with us.
-You will be tossed in “Outlaw” Division
+If your equipment is safe and serviceable you can shoot with us.
+You will be tossed in

 when the scores come out.